 You join a Twelve Step group by desiring to stop drinking.
 Others might claim there are more conditions and expectations than that.
-However, the Third Tradition explicitly states: “The only requirement for A.A. membership is a desire to stop drinking.”
+However, the 3rd Tradition explicitly states: “The only requirement for A.A. membership is a desire to stop drinking.”
 That principle extends to other groups which are based on particular things other than drinking alcohol.

 I realized that people used to wear hats more often back in the 1930s.
 Both men and women wore them as a part of their formal and informal attire.
 Plus, certain workers wore distinctive styles of hats, such as police officers, milk delivery people, cab drivers and bus drivers.

 I imagined a Twelve Step meeting in the late 1930s and in the years that followed.
 Then, as now, people came into recovery from all walks of life.
-I myself has sponsored a teacher, a doctor, an airline pilot, a priest, a salesman, a computer programmer, a band director, a construction worker, and countless other people.
+I myself have sponsored a teacher, a doctor, an airline pilot, a priest, a salesman, a computer programmer, a band director, a construction worker, and countless other people.

 We all belong and no one will challenge it, so long as we desire to stop.